Home Health Quality Improvement National Campaign II (2010-2011)

 - We required a secure ID from the agency's CASPER Reports for login.

-Image: An Acute Care Hospitalization Monthly Report Web site page is shown.
+Image: Screen shot of an Acute Care Hospitalization Monthly Report Web site page is shown.

 - Social Networking.

 - Making Care Transitions a Reality Through Home Health.

 - Integrating Home Care into Primary Practice to Improve Patient Outcomes.

 |06/30/2010||Dr. Stephen Landers (Cleveland Clinic)||Hospital Readmissions and the Role of Home Care||1,319||4,580|

 |09/29/2010||Dr. Jane Brock (CFMC)||Home Health and Care Transitions||1,047||3,528|

 |11/12/2010||Tasha Mears (Amedysis)||Implementing the Coaching Model||928||2,480|